Tolkien1987/Tolkien1987/README.md

 and a Computer Networks background. </p>

 - 📱 iOS Developer - Student
-- 💻 For the future, more about C/C++.
+- 💻 For the future, more Swift and Java for Back-End.
 - :man_student: CyberSecurity graduation student at SENAC
 - 🙋🏻 I am also a photographer and guitarplayer
 - :books: Everything from Tolkien, Asimov, Carl Sagan, Jaron Lenier, science, developer's world...and dinosaurs, I love them!